-- Conserves natural resources such as timber, water and minerals; and
+- Conserves natural resources such as timber, water and minerals.

-- Prevents pollution by reducing the need to collect new raw materials.
+- Prevents pollution and reduces greenhouse gases by reducing the need to mine and process new raw materials.

 For the economy, recycling:

-- Increases economic security by tapping a domestic source of materials; and
+- Increases economic security by tapping a domestic source of materials.

 - Saves energy.